8288tom/pagoda/README.md

 This project is a comprehensive internal management system used in production at my previous company.
 It provides tools to manage users, projects, assets, internal workflows, and user permissions.

+The app is not designed to be used on a phone, therefore it was not programmed to be responsive

 ### Tech Stack

 - **Authentication**: OIDC for SSO using JWT tokens (handled in an authorizer Lambda)